NCCE/curriculum.teachcomputing.org/README.md

 NOTE: The first run can take some time as `bundle install` will be run for the first time, tailing the logs with `docker compose logs -f` is recommended.

-The app is then available at: http://curriculum.teachcomputing.rpfdev.com
+The app is then available at: http://curriculum.teachcomputing.rpfdev.com ( and http://localhost:3020 )

 Stop the stack: